bloominstituteoftechnology/DOM-II/stretch-assignment/README.md

  * Use event listeners to handle events

 ## Beginning Project
- * You can open your `index.html` file in your browser to see your work, but you may also work in codepen.io first if you'd like
+ * You can open your `index.html` file in your browser to see your work
  * All your work will be done in `index.js`
  * Make sure to read both the `index.html` and `styles.css` files so that you know what you're working with
- * Organization of your code in `index.js` will be up to you.
-There will be suggestions provided later in the day

 ## Project Description
- You will have two separate commits for this lab

- rockets:
+ You are going to create a simple game where rockets can be moved up and down by clicking on them.
+There are travelers inside of these rockets that can blast off as long as you hold the mouse down on their rocket.

+ Rockets:
   * When a block is clicked, it should go to the top of the stack.

- travelers:
+ Travelers:
   * While a mouse is clicked down on a box, it should move to the right (It should coninuously move, there is no limit on how far it will go).

 ## Stretch Goals